TRIPH925/TRIPH925/README.md

 AI news and topics including `OpenAI, Gemini, LLM, NLP, and Generative AI`,

-Blockchain concepts and trends like `Smart Contract, Solidity, Rust, Solana, WEB3, and DeFi`. <br>

 📫 How to reach me **3h0925@gmail.com**

 ⚽ Fun fact I am a crazy Messi-fan.